Leonid meteor shower 2025: All you need to know

 Radiant position of the Leonid meteor shower in the constellation Leo, the Lion.
 (Image credit: Stellarium)

-The Leonid meteor shower is most favorable to observers in the Northern Hemisphere, especially those located in the low-northern latitudes (from 10°N to 30°N).
+Visibility of the shower: The Leonid meteor shower will be favorable to observers in the Northern Hemisphere, especially those located in the low-northern latitudes (from 15°N to 30°N).

-Northern hemisphere: Observers located in the low-northern latitudes will see an excellent display of this shower, where the radiant reaches almost overhead in the sky (about 70° altitude) in the pre-dawn hours.
+Observers located in low northern latitudes will see about 94% of the shower’s activity, as the radiant climbs almost overhead (about 70° above the horizon) in the pre-dawn hours.

 Please bookmark Spaceandtelescope.com or follow us on Facebook and Twitter to get latest space news, upcoming skywatching events and astronomy-related content.